 After you file your response the CAC will review it for administrative compliance and will notify you regarding any deficiencies found therein.
 In such case you will have seven (7) days to correct any such deficiencies.
 The CAC will then proceed to appoint a panel to decide the case.

 If you received the notification of deficiencies in response, read carefully the description of the deficiencies.
 If you do not understand the nature of the deficiencies or you do not know how to correct them, please contact your case administrator.
-Then click on the item called “Amend response” in the left-hand menu of the case file.
+Then click on the item next to the Response form that will enable you to amend it.
 The form is to be completed and submitted in the same way as the original response.
 When filling in the form, please take care to correct the deficiencies identified.
 After completing the whole form, click on the “File response” button.

 Yes, but only in accordance with Paragraph A2 (i) of the ADR Rules.
 According to this provision, the Provider and, after its appointment, the panel shall decide upon such prolongation in exceptional circumstances or upon agreement of both Parties, upon request of a Party filed before the expiration of the relevant time period(s).

 As soon as the panelist is appointed, the parties have two (2) days period to challenge the appointment if they have justifiable doubt in regard to panelist’s impartiality or independence.
-Within that period, they can file their challenge on the on-line platform via the “Challenge of panelist” link found in the left-hand menu of the case file.
-If they become aware of the circumstances giving rise to justifiable doubt as to panelist’s impartiality or independence after expiration of the above mentioned time period, they can file the challenge of panelist via the Non-standard communication form.
+Within that period, they can file their challenge on the online platform via the “Challenge of panelist” link found in the left-hand menu of the case file.
+If they become aware of the circumstances giving rise to justifiable doubt as to panelist’s impartiality or independence after the expiration of the above-mentioned time period, they can file the challenge of panelist via the Non-standard communication form.

 If the parties do not wish to perform the transfer themselves, they can present their settlement agreement to the panel and ask it to take it into account when deciding the case and to order the transfer of the domain name in the decision.
 However, the panel is not obliged to base its decision upon the agreement.
 The fee paid cannot be reimbursed in such case.

-Yes, but only if you act as a representative in multiple ADR Proceedings (it is nevertheless possible to ).
-You can choose one of your multiple accounts to be master and that one will take over the cases from the other accounts.
+Yes, you can choose one of your multiple accounts to be master and that one will take over the cases from the other accounts.

-- Please log in to the on-line platform under the account that you have chosen to be master.
-(You are not prevented from creating a new one especially for this purpose.)
-After logging in, go to My disputes / Take over other disputes.
+- Please log in to the online platform under the account that you have chosen to be master.
+(You are not prevented from creating a new one specifically for this purpose.)
+After logging in, go to the left-hand menu and select the option "Merge users".

 - Please enter the username and password of the other account/s.
-All disputes assigned to this/those account/s will appear in the list of your cases.
+All disputes assigned to this/those account/s will appear in the list of your master account.